Velobobo/blog/content/post/nullcon-2025-fotispy6/index.md

 `b` is a guard chunk so that when the first chunk goes into the unsorted bin it doesn’t get consolidated with the wilderness.
 After freeing the first chunk, its fd pointer contains the address of the main arena head, which is a libc address.
 So i leaked this and calculated the libc base.

-For `__free_hook` I used tcache poisoning by changing the fd of a tcache chunk to point to `__free_hook`.
+Now my plan was to overwrite `__free_hook` with address of `system`.
+To write to __free_hook i needed to get its chunk from a malloc so I used tcache poisoning by changing the fd of a tcache chunk to point to `__free_hook`.
 Since there’s no safe-linking, I could directly overwrite the fd without mangling.
+After getting the chunk , i wrote the address of `system` in `__free_hook` , so that whenever free is called it will call system with the same argument the free was called on.

 ```python
 freehook=libc.symbols['__free_hook']